SamHulme1/Art-By-Jamie/README.md

 5. [Bootstrap](https://getbootstrap.com/) To add responsiveness to the website so that it performs well on all devices

-7. [Tinypng](https://tinypng.com/) To compress the photos for the website so that it has better performance
+7. [Tinypng](https://tinypng.com/) To compress the photos for the website so that it has better performance, however, I made them as small as I could whilst still keeping as much detail as I could.

 8. [Google map generator](https://google-map-generator.com/) used to get the src for the map of Wrexham, for some reason I couldn’t get the src from google maps directly, I only used it to get the src, not the code